snesrev/zelda3/README.md

 Displays max rupees, bombs and arrows with yellow or orange color.

+Extends throwing bombs to four instead of two.

 Support for MSU audio tracks.

 Support for enhanced aspect ratios of 16:9 or 16:10.